CertifaiAI/learn-java-the-certifai-way/java-core/src/main/java/ai/certifai/maven/maven.md

 1. Search for javacv-platform in [central repository](https://mvnrepository.com/repos/central)
 2. Copy and paste it under the _dependencies_ of pom.xml
 3. Paste these code snippets in the **App.java**
 4. Reload project

-### group id and name and dependency find and in .m2

-:information_source:
-When Maven does not find the specific dependency in local repository,
-it start searching in [central repository](https://mvnrepository.com/repos/central)
+5. Run the program

+### How does **2.3** works?

+_.m2_ folder in the host system saved local repositories.
+If a particular dependency not found in the folder, Maven would check _.m2_ folder to make sure all dependencies exists locally.
+Else, Apache Maven would download the dependency from the cloud by referring to pom.xml.

 <p align="center">
   <img src="metadata/maven_graphic_2.jpg">